enkidevs/curriculum/spreadsheets/intermediate/parser-functions/to-percent.md

 1300%
 ```

-Google Spreadsheets doesn't automatically convert values like `0.3` to `30%`.
+Google Sheets doesn't automatically convert values like `0.3` to `30%`.

 You would either need to use this function (`=TO_PERCENT(0.30)`) or use the `Format as percent` menu button.